 Frankfurt is home to many business hotels, but the city also offers plenty of good hostels for travelers on a shoestring, from backpackers, and single travelers, to families, and business travelers.
 Frankfurt hostels feature dorms, double, and single rooms, and even conference spaces.

-Check out the Superbude in Hamburg on our list of coolest accommodations in Germany.Continue to 5 of 6 below.
+Check out the Superbude in Hamburg, one of the coolest accommodations in Germany.Continue to 5 of 5 below.